-PHI 497 Senior Independent Study
+PHI 497 Senior Captstpme Seminar

 Required capstone course for philosophy majors.
 Designed to provide philosophy majors with an in-depth reading of selected texts from the great philosophers while improving their discussion and writing skills.
+Required for philosophy majors; open to philosophy minors and others with chair approval.
 Prerequisite: SEA 101.